jeongwhanchoi/CV_of_Failures/README.md

 <img src="asset/tweet-Huang-01.png" width="350">

-He emphasied this idea in a thread about the importance of sharing failures:
+He emphasized this idea in a thread about the importance of sharing failures:
 > *Maintain a CV of failures!*
 > You failed because you tried!
 Create a CV of failures to normalize all these setbacks.
 >